An effective content strategy is guided by keyword research.

 With its treasure trove of keyword data, Keyword Planner can help launch your content strategy into success.

 Be warned, though: While it was possible to access this tool without an account in the past, Google now requires that you set up an ad campaign and provide payment information before you can access Keyword Planner.
-It’s still free in that you don’t need to actually pay Google Ads and run an ad campaign—but you’ll have to enter credit card info before you can use the tool.
+It’s still free in that you don’t need to actually pay Google Ads and run an ad campaign—but you’ll have to enter credit card info and create a campaign before you can use the tool.

 But if you’d rather not jump through these hoops, it’s best to stick to keyword tools like Google Trends, which do not require an account whatsoever.